Best Ecommerce Platforms 2026

 Both can rank well.
 Shopify is easier for most beginners and covers the basics well.

-WooCommerce gives more control because it runs on WordPress, which can help if you want deep technical SEO changes.
+WooCommerce gives more control because it runs on WordPress, which can help if you want deeper technical SEO changes.
 The trade-off is more setup and upkeep.

 Conclusion: choose what fits your next 12 months